MicrosoftDocs/VBA-Docs/api/Visio.Application.SaveAsWebObject.md

     Dim objWebPageSettings As IVisWebPageSettings

     ' Get a VisSaveAsWeb object that
-    ' represents a new Web page project
+    ' represents a new webpage project
     Set objSaveAsWeb = Application.SaveAsWebObject

     ' Get a VisWebPageSettings object